 We live surrounded by screens from computers and TVs in every room to tablets and other hand held devices that follow us wherever we go.
 Kids spend more and more time in front of a screen and less and less time reading, playing outside, being creative or communication and building relationships with peers, siblings and parents.
 It’s also very important to set rules regarding technology to limit the exposure to violence and other content that is inappropriate for your children.

 I have two kids, 5 and 7 years old, and I am trying my best to keep the time they spend in front of a screen, be it TV, computer or tablet to a minimum, but it’s not easy.
 When using technology I try to find educational programs and websites in Spanish, that way even if the content is not educational at least they are practicing and improving their Spanish.
-Sometimes I will use the help of Spanish translation services online to translate educational material for them and that way I am able to spend more time with my kids and make sure they are getting the most out of life.

 I always make sure that the sites they are visiting, the games they are playing andnwhat they are watching is age appropriate and is in line with our values and beliefs.
 Here are some of the things we do at home when it comes to technology use: